CastroForGeorgia/GA-5/content/_campaign/welcome-hub/about-the-campaign/faq.md

 ### **What about voter data and privacy?**

 We take privacy very seriously.
 No personal voter data (names, addresses, phone numbers) is ever shared openly.
-If an issue or task involves personal details, it’s handled securely through our internal systems.
+If an issue or task involves personal details, it's handled securely through our internal systems.

 ### **How do you handle disagreements or conflicts?**